 Cornwall has emerged as one of the world's iconic year round holiday destinations.
 From the dramatic coastline of the north to the sheltered bays in the south, ancient moorland to soft river estuaries, surfers, walkers, sailing buffs, gastronauts and visitors simply seeking a break from the hustle and bustle of everyday life, Cornwall can tick all your holiday boxes without a doubt!
-Discover a fascinating vibrant culture, first class accommodation, food to die for and a natural beauty throughout the County that is sure to far exceed your expectations.
+Discover a fascinating vibrant culture, first class accommodation, food to die for and a natural beauty throughout the county that is sure to far exceed your expectations.

 With so much to see and do, Cornwall is ideal for a family trip; a romantic getaway or a group holiday and with extended seasons, a holiday at any time of year is bcoming more of the norm.

 Dubbed as the 'Eighth Wonder of the World' The Eden Project is one of the most recommended attractions for tourists to visit whilst staying in Cornwall.
 Promising an interesting day out, there is much more to The Eden Project than greenhouses and plants.

 Walk sections of the South West Coastal Footpath, 300 miles of which surround Cornwall.
-An abundance of beaches are easily accessible throughout the County.
-Wait to hear the daily weather forecast before making your choice - you are never more than 20 miles from the coast in Cornwall so the width and breadth of the County can be accessed from your selected accommodation.
+An abundance of beaches are easily accessible throughout the county.
+Wait to hear the daily weather forecast before making your choice - you are never more than 20 miles from the coast in Cornwall so the width and breadth of the county can be accessed from your selected accommodation.

-As well as golden sands, Cornwall also offers plenty to occupy the young visitor - Cornwall's Crealy; the Otter Park in North Cornwall; the National Seal Sanctuary in the west of the County or Flambards are just a few of the attractions on offer.
+As well as golden sands, Cornwall also offers plenty to occupy the young visitor - Cornwall's Crealy; the Otter Park in North Cornwall; the National Seal Sanctuary in the west of the county or Flambards are just a few of the attractions on offer.
 Explore Cornwall's mining history; trace the footsteps of Poldark or explore Port Isaac to find Doc Martin!